Friesen Wong House is a family home designed by Vancouver-based D’Arcy Jones Architecture.

 Deep eaves at the south and west elevations protect the interior from hot summer sun, in a region where temperatures regularly reach 40°.
 Exaggerated fin walls create shade and cut interior glare.
 Only the custom designed dining table receives a full force of morning light with no overhang at its window – a cheerful beam of Vitamin D for breakfast.
 At the windows surrounding the house’s courtyard, maneuverable fir planks slide on galvanized metal pipes, enabling the client to endlessly sculpt the shade and light patterns during different seasons.

 This project utilizes the most progressive cantilevered concrete and structural insulated panel building technology (SIPS), without allowing these elements to over-determine the architecture.
-The quotidian qualities of the house create its personality and soul.
+The quotidian qualities of the Friesen Wong House create its personality and soul.
 SIPS panel’s OSB faces were left exposed in the interior circulation spaces, while the lowly Sonotube concrete column that supports the outdoor terrace fulfills a greater potential, hollowed out to become an outdoor fire pit.

 Thank you for reading this article!